-We all know how important Testosterone is for establishing masculinity and preserving health in the short term, but it is becoming clearer that experiencing issues with Testosterone Levels and Fertility earlier in life can impact one’s health later in life.
+We all know how vital testosterone is for establishing masculinity and preserving health in the short term, but it is becoming clearer that experiencing issues with testosterone levels and fertility earlier in life can impact one’s health later in life.

 This study was a data-analysis conducted by Stanford University, in which 9,400 male patients were evaluated.
-Patients were selected based on select criteria:
+Patients were chosen based on select criteria:

 - All patients were between the ages of thirty and fifty.

 - All patients went to a fertility clinic.

 Among these men, patients were more likely to experience health issues such as Hypertension, skin issues, heart disease, and vascular ailments than the general population, if their fertility issues were the result of inadequate sperm-quality.

 A study such as this suggests that having one’s sperm health analyzed is not only an essential step for men with fertility issues, but may also be a worthwhile step in the analysis of total health and wellness, and, as such, may benefit all male patients as an aspect of a routine physical.
 Preventative care is one of the best methods to improve longevity, and it appears that sperm-analysis may be another tool at our disposal to help young men get a window into their long-term health and wellness.